allenai/dolma3/datasets/dolmino2/megamatt/README.md

-# Megamatt Data
+# MegaMatt Data
-This outlines the steps taken to create the Megamatt dataset.
-THis can be thought of as a more permisively licensed variation on the Megamath-Web-Pro-Max dataset, fom the GAIR team in the [OctoThinker project](https://arxiv.org/pdf/2506.20512).
-Megamath-web-pro-max levaraged Llama-3.1-70B to generate data, which has a less permissive license.
-By contrast, we used Qwen3-32B.
+This outlines the steps taken to create the MegaMatt dataset.
+MegaMatt can be thought of as a more permissively licensed variation on the Megamath-Web-Pro-Max dataset, fom the GAIR team in the [OctoThinker project](https://arxiv.org/pdf/2506.20512).
+Megamath-Web-Pro-Max leveraged Llama-3.1-70B to generate data, which has a less permissive license.
+By contrast, for MegaMatt we used Qwen3-32B for all data generation.

 ## Overvieww
 This is a simple one-step rewrite of an existing permissively licensed dataset: we simply used Qwen3 to rewrite a subset of CommonCrawl/MegaMath-Web-Pro, adhering to a prompt taken from the GAIR team.